Kentucky Spring Premier Horse Show

 In 1990, Kentucky Spring Premier was born from the wishes of a small group of American Saddlebred enthusiasts who were interested in establishing a quality spring horse show.
 The idea was to have a spring venue to showcase the American Saddlebred horse, along with Hackney ponies, Roadsters and Saddle Seat Equitation at the Kentucky Horse Park.
 The only dates originally available for the old covered arena were on Kentucky Derby weekend.
 Although some competitors found it difficult to spend the entire time at the show if they wanted to head to the Derby, the show would still see steady turnout and many faithful who would stay to show even on Derby day.

-In 2010, the show was moved to the new state-of-the-art indoor facility at the Kentucky Horse Park in Lexington, KY, which housed some of the Alltech FEI World Equestrian Games events in 2010.
+In 2010, the show was moved to the state-of-the-art indoor facility, Alltech Arena at the Kentucky Horse Park in Lexington, KY, which housed the Reining and Vaulting of the FEI World Equestrian Games events in 2010.
 The new arena, footing and stabling was well received by many participants.
 The competition dates were also changed (to avoid Derby conflicts) in an effort to encourage even more participation.
+We also adjusted for the Covid year with a move to the Mercer County Fairgrounds and held the show in July but we have never missed a year of conducting this event.

 As a Charity driven show, the KY Spring Premier has held silent auctions, pitch a pig contests and other efforts to raise money for such charities as Thursday’s Child and the American Saddlebred Museum.